david-develop/monty/README.md

     rotr - rotates the stack to the bottom.
 (The last element of the stack becomes the top element of the stack)

+    stack - sets the format of the data to a stack (LIFO).

+    queue - sets the format of the data to a queue (FIFO).

 ## Authors:
 - David Peralta
 - Diego Lopez